On this page

 }

-Use "Next.js: debug full stack" to attach VS Code to both server and browser simultaneously.
-Set breakpoints in Server Components and Client Components — both pause in VS Code.
+Use "Next.js: debug full stack" to attach to both server and browser at once.
+Breakpoints in Server Components and Client Components both pause in VS Code.

 Step 2: Debug Server Components

-Server Components run on the Node.js server.
-Errors appear in the terminal where npm run dev is running.
+Server Components run on Node.js.
+Errors show up in the terminal where npm run dev is running, not in the browser.

 typescript